kastilyojl/Food-Ordering/README.md

 ## Setup
   - Download the files.
-  - In eclipse, click Files, and Open Projects From File System
+  - In eclipse, click Files, and Open Projects From File System.
-  - Locate the downloaded files then click
+  - Locate the downloaded files then click.
-  - Run the program [Main.java]
+  - Run the program [Main.java].

-## Watch the full video and code explantion below:
+## Watch the full video and code explanation below:
   - https://youtu.be/QzBuFZMRBrA

 ## Support me